Type of Chickens That Lay Colored Eggs (Blue, Green, Pink, Brown)

 Such birds are bred primarily for looks but for many reasons in contemporary agriculture on small-sized, sustainable farmlands.
 They lay suitable eggs, usually 150 to 200 per year.

 Swedish Isbar Chickens are clever, smart fowl.
 They are quite vigilant towards predators or good foragers.
-They are also very friendly to humans and interactive.
+They are also friendly to humans and interactive.

 In the mid-twentieth century, a Swedish Isbar Chicken was established as part of the larger genetic poultry initiatives of a Swedish priest named Martin Silverudd.
 Those birds were first introduced to the United States in 2011.